-With the volumes of useful data available for all to see on free and user-friendly websites like Streeteasy, ACRIS and GIS Map, the NYC real estate market has never been more transparent than it is today.
-And with all this data at their fingertips, the homebuyers who are making the largest purchase of their lives have never been more well-informed.
-With the ability to search for real estate at their convenience, they pore over listings, sales histories, building comps, neighborhood comps, photos, finishes, renovation permits, articles, essays…literally everything they can get their eyes on to help them make heads and tails of the historically opaque NYC residential real estate market.
+The NYC real estate market has never been more transparent than it is today.
+This is due to the volumes of useful data available on free, user-friendly websites like Streeteasy, ACRIS and GIS Map.
+With all this data at their fingertips, homebuyers have never been more well-informed.
+With the ability to search for real estate at their convenience, they pore over listings, sales histories, building comps, neighborhood comps, photos, finishes, renovation permits, articles, essays.
+Buyers look at everything they can to help them understand the historically opaque NYC residential real estate market.

-Nearly all developers today measure square footage from the outside of the building’s exterior wall, but buildings from different eras, as well as re-purposed buildings that once served different uses, yield different results because building materials and building techniques have changed over time.
-In the 443 Greenwich Street example, since the building was once a bookbindery built in the 1880s, it has far thicker walls than a typical ground-up new development would have today.
-This also leads to the even greater inflated square footage calculations of corner units, which have two sets of exterior walls, relative to a unit with only one exterior wall.
+Nearly all developers today measure square footage from the outside of the building’s exterior wall.
+However, buildings from different eras, as well as re-purposed buildings that once served different uses, yield different results.
+This is because building materials and building techniques have changed over time.
+In the 443 Greenwich Street example, the building was once a bookbindery built in the 1880s.
+As a result, it has far thicker walls than a typical ground-up new development would have today.
+This leads to even greater inflated square footage calculations of corner units.
+After all, corner unit have two sets of exterior walls, relative to a unit with only one exterior wall.

 In a more egregious distortion, developers often include a unit’s proportionate share of the building’s common elements in the calculation.
 Ever see a condo listed at 750sf when, based on the room dimensions, it’s unlikely more than 550sf?
 That’s the combination of the exterior square footage and common elements.